-Driftwood Brewery, the last brewery on the list was one of my all-time favorites if only for the outgoing and friendly staff I met in the “non-tasting room.”
+Driftwood Brewery, the last brewery on my list of Victoria breweries, was one of my all-time favorites if only for the outgoing and friendly staff I met in the “non-tasting room.”
 Tomo and Alex were working the day I went in and they were the epitome of Canadian genuineness.

 Tomo walked me through every single one of their beers, in fact, he insisted I had to try them all!
 You could tell that the staff were passionate about the beer at Driftwood and were also very knowledgeable about what they were serving which is always a good sign.

 Their goal, as they say on their website, is to create a unique profile in each beer they brew and that came through tenfold in what I tasted.
 Every beer that I tried was unique and wonderfully delicious in its own right.
 And not to judge a book by its cover, but I adored their branding and graphics too.

 Fat Tug is their all-time most popular beer, but I really enjoyed their Black Stone porter and Crooked Coast altbier as well.